 Open Data Goal Requirements

-FERC will continue following its established processes for acquiring, updating, and repurposing of information technology in accordance with Capital Planning and Investment Control processes, Federal Acquisition Regulations, and FERC’s IT Strategic Plan.
+FERC will continue following its established processes for acquiring, updating, and repurposing information technology in accordance with Capital Planning and Investment Control processes, Federal Acquisition Regulations, and FERC’s IT Strategic Plan.
 Additionally, staffing and training requirements will be addressed in alignment with FERC's IT Strategic Plan goal of ‘Investing in People’.

 Prioritizing Public Data Asset Review